ogata-lab/eipl-docs/en/docs/teach/overview.md

 <!-- ******************************** -->
 ----
 ## Motion Teaching {#teaching}
-AIREC is a robot system that enables bilateral teleoperation as shown below.
-The operator can teach a multi-degree-of-freedom robot more intuitively by teaching its motion based on the robot visual image displayed on the monitor and force feedback from the robot.
-Here, the sensor information (joint angle, camera image, torque information, etc.) of the robot when teaching a task using the teleoperation device is saved in 'rosbag' format, and a dataset is created for the machine learning model in the following sections.
+AIREC is a robotic system that enables bilateral teleoperation, as shown below.
+The operator can teach a multi-degree of freedom robot more intuitively by instructing its motion based on the visual image of the robot displayed on the monitor and receiving force feedback from the robot.
+During the task teaching process using the teleoperation device, sensor information such as joint angles, camera images, torque information, etc. is stored in the "rosbag" format and a dataset is created for the deep predictive learning model in the following sections.

-Note that it is possible to teach motion to a robot without such a specialized device.
-In the [Real Robot Application section](../robot/overview.md), two types of motion teaching methods using OpenManipulator are described: leader-follower system and joystick.
+Note that it is possible to teach motion to a robot without using such specialized equipment.
+[The Real Robot Application section](../robot/overview.md) describes two motion teaching methods using OpenManipulator: the leader-follower system and joystick control.

 <html lang="ja">